WestleyArgentum/destringers-field-guide/src/content/medical-kit-and-tools.md

 	- For making strategic cuts.
 	- The thinner the blades the better, they will be easier to slide between string and skin.
 	- Curved tips make using them without hurting the pigeon much easier.
+- Wound Spray:
+	- Used for cleaning + disinfecting, and to soften string, gunk, and dead skin for removal.
+	- Vetericyn Plus is a good option.
+Look for a bird-friendly label.
+	- *Do not* use antiseptic products designed just for humans like Dettol or Savlon.
-- Styptic Powder:
+- Antiseptic + Clotting Powder:
-	- Used to stop bleeding.
+	- Used to stop bleeding and prevent infection.
 Critical in emergencies, don't forget it.
+	- Often available as Styptic powder.
+	- Pure ground Turmeric also works, it is a natural antiseptic and safe for pigeons.
+But store bought versions are often impure and should not be used.
-	- Cornstarch or flour also work in emergencies.
+	- Cornstarch and flour also work in emergencies.
-- Large Socks / Small Towels:
+- Gauze / Cotton Pads:
-	- Nobody likes to be captured by a giant and operated on.
-Wrapping the bird in something can help calm them.
-	- Large socks with the toe cut off can be very effective.
-Make sure the fabric inside the sock is smooth and does not have threads or loops that a pigeon could get their beak or toenails caught in.
-Most important, make sure the sock is large and does not constrict the pigeon.
-Pigeons use their whole bodies to breath, they need to be able to expand their chest.
-	- Small towels can also be effective, and might be easier to take off without ruffling too many feathers.
-Again, make sure not to wrap them too tight, let the pigeon breath.
-	- Do not reuse socks/towels multiple times before washing.
-You risk transferring diseases between birds.
+	- Used to stop bleeding or for cleaning / wiping down feet.
 - Alcohol Wipes:
 	- For disinfecting tools between uses.
 - Hand Sanitizer:
+	- You should clean your hands before and after touching pigeons to avoid passing diseases between them.
-	- There is very little risk of you catching any diseases.
-But cleaning your hands between operations can be nice and helps prevent the spread of diseases between birds.
+	- There is generally very little risk of you catching any disease from a pigeon, and virtually none if you sanitize your hands.
 - Small Bags:
 	- Use two bags to separate clean and dirty socks.
 	- Use another bag to keep string, gunk, and the occasional necrotic tissue that you remove, for safe disposal later.